John Lesson 4 Day 2

-3 a.
-After dark one night, Nicodemus came to visit Jesus.
+3. a.
+Likely reasons Nicodemus came to visit Jesus.

 b.
 “How can an old man go back into his mother’s womb and be born again?”
 John 3:4 NLT

 Nicodemus did not understand what Jesus meant or how that could literally even happen.

 The figure of the new birth, if it had been meant only of Gentile proselytes to the Jewish religion, would have been intelligible enough to Nicodemus, being quite in keeping with the language of that day; but that Jews themselves should need a new birth was to him incomprehensible.